-- 4. The next morning, the furnace temperature is decreased slowly (0.1 °C -0.15 °C).
+- 1. Insert the cell with the cell containment vessel carefully into the furnace. - 2.
+Set the temperature of the furnace about 10°C higher than the freezing point.
+Allow all of the metal to melt completely. - 3.
+After all metal is completely melted, the furnace is set at a stable temperature 1°C or 1.5°C higher than the freezing point over night. - 4.
+The next morning, the furnace temperature is decreased slowly (0.1°C 0.15°C).
 In order to monitor the metal sample temperature, a SPRT is inserted into the cell.
 The temperature of the metal sample decreases to less than the freezing point before recalescence.
 The amounts of supercool are different from metal-to-metal. - 5.
-After recalescence the thermometer is removed from the furnace immediately and two cold (room temperature) quartz glass rods are inserted into the fixed point cell one by one, each for about five minutes.

-6. The preheated SPRT to be calibrated is introduced into the cell, while the furnace is kept at a stable temperature of 0.5°C below the freezing point.
+After recalescence the thermometer is removed from the furnace immediately and a cold (room temperature) quartz tube is inserted into the fixed point cell for one minute. - 6.
+The first SPRT to be calibrated is introduced into the cell, while the furnace is kept at a stable temperature of 1°C below the freezing point.
+The first SPRT is at room temperature at the time of insertion.

 This procedure provides a very stable, long freezing plateau that typically lasts for more than ten hours.
-The changes in temperature in the first half of the plateau are usually within $\pm 0.2 - 0.3$ mK.
+The changes in temperature in the first half of the plateau are usually within $\pm$ 0.2 - 0.3 mK.
 A typical freezing curve is shown in Figure 9.

 A number of SPRTs can be calibrated in a single freezing plateau.
-When multiple SPRTs are to be calibrated from a single freeze, we suggest that the SPRTs be preheated to a temperature slightly higher than the freezing point before inserting the SPRT into the furnace.
-As was mentioned earlier, the cold quartz glass rods inserted into the cell will generate a liquid-solid interface adjacent to the thermometer well (see Figure 4).
+When multiple SPRTs are to be calibrated from a single freeze, we suggest that after the initial SPRT the SPRTs be preheated to a temperature slightly higher than the freezing point before inserting the SPRT into the furnace.
+As was mentioned earlier, the cold quartz tube and the first SPRT inserted into the cell will generate a liquid-solid interface adjacent to the thermometer well (see Figure 4).